microsoft/OmniParser/README.md

 **OmniParser** is a comprehensive method for parsing user interface screenshots into structured and easy-to-understand elements, which significantly enhances the ability of GPT-4V to generate actions that can be accurately grounded in the corresponding regions of the interface.

 ## News
+- [2025/3] We support local logging of trajecotry so that you can use OmniParser+OmniTool to build training data pipeline for your favorate agent in your domain.
+[Documentation WIP]
 - [2025/3] We are gradually adding multi agents orchstration and improving user interface in OmniTool for better experience.
 - [2025/2] We release OmniParser V2 [checkpoints](https://huggingface.co/microsoft/OmniParser-v2.0).
 [Watch Video](https://1drv.ms/v/c/650b027c18d5a573/EWXbVESKWo9Buu6OYCwg06wBeoM97C6EOTG6RjvWLEN1Qg?e=alnHGC)
 - [2025/2] We introduce OmniTool: Control a Windows 11 VM with OmniParser + your vision model of choice.
 OmniTool supports out of the box the following large language models - OpenAI (4o/o1/o3-mini), DeepSeek (R1), Qwen (2.5VL) or Anthropic Computer Use.
 [Watch Video](https://1drv.ms/v/c/650b027c18d5a573/EehZ7RzY69ZHn-MeQHrnnR4BCj3by-cLLpUVlxMjF4O65Q?e=8LxMgX)